 I am Arriving In This Moment

 I know who I am, finally, I have yet again awakened to my true self.
 I was living as a shadow of myself.
-I know now what the true path in life is, to live with love, to be loved and share the light that is within all of us.
+I know now what the true path in life is, to live with love, to be loved and to share the light that is within all of us.
 Knowing my own true light expands my love so that I can focus my awareness of living life with grace and humility.
 There are no more limitations, I am boundless light of love.
 There is no time, there is no fear or attachments that follow one’s awareness.
 I am free, I am LOVE!

 Connection to the Undying Soul